 Dr. Jason Nicholas (“Dr. J” as he’s affectionately known) is our pack leader and Chief Medical Officer at Preventive Vet.
 Dr. J ensures our preventive-care tips and recommendations are always relevant, easy-to-understand and vet-approved.

 We're different.
 Why and how, you ask?
-About 5 years ago Dr. J realized there needed to be a change in the approach to pet care overall, including the very profession he's dedicated his career to.
+Seven years ago Dr. J realized there needed to be a change in the approach to pet care overall, including the very profession he's dedicated his career to.

 Preventive Vet is that change.